sainsburys-tech/gol-apps-tech-test/README.md

 <b>Considerations</b>

-This is an opportunity to demonstrate your understanding of what modern Android app development looks like.
-We believe that good contributors to achieving this are typically code readability, unit testing, separation of concerns, the open/closed principle, error handling, and an intuitive, responsive, user interface.
+This is an opportunity to demonstrate your understanding of what modern app development looks like.
+We believe that good contributors to achieving this are code readability, unit testing, separation of concerns, the open/closed principle, error handling, and an intuitive, responsive, user interface.

 Please write the app in Kotlin for Android or Swift for iOS.

-Remember we are looking for a demonstration of your skills - not perfection.
+Remember, we are looking for a demonstration of your skills - not perfection.
 A comment about what you would do next is better than squeezing in everything, but not doing anything to your usual standard.